Solve Your CPAP Machine Side Effects

 • Coronary heart disease by 30% (1)

-If you deal with CPAP side effects, it’s essential to resolve your issues so that you will use your device regularly for good sleep.
-If the side effects prevent you from using the machine entirely, it may be time to look at a different solution for your sleep apnea, such as a new FDA-approved medical device for treating sleep apnea without the mask and hose.
+If you deal with CPAP therapy side effects, it’s essential to resolve your issues so that you will use your device regularly for good sleep.
+If the side effects prevent you from using the machine entirely, it may be time to look at a different solution for your sleep apnea treatment, such as a new FDA-approved medical device for treating sleep apnea without the mask and hose.

-Before throwing in the towel, consider these common CPAP machine side effects and possible solutions.
+Before throwing in the towel, consider these common side effects of CPAP, machine side effects and possible solutions.

 Hard to Breathe Out: Sometimes, people feel like they have to push to breathe out.
 The exhale portion of your breathing may feel too difficult.
-If this happens, see your doctor to adjust the air pressure for your CPAP device.
+If this happens, see your doctor to adjust the cpap pressure settings for your CPAP device.
 There is another option similar to the CPAP called the BiPAP.
-The BiPAP can change the air pressure on the exhale portion of your breathing.
+The BiPAP, or bilevel positive airway pressure, can change the air pressure on the exhale portion of your breathing.

 Swallowing Air: You may feel bloated or have gas when using your CPAP nightly.
 To help with this problem, see your doctor to adjust the air pressure for your CPAP device.
 When the pressure is too high, it can cause excess air in your body system.

-Uncomfortable with the Mask: Some people can’t fall asleep easily wearing the mask and hose.
+Uncomfortable with the Mask: Some people can’t fall asleep easily wearing the face mask and hose.
 It feels awkward and restricts movement as you try to snuggle in and go to sleep.
 Many people like to sleep on their side or in other positions, but it can be challenging to settle in and relax with the mask and hose.
-Some people also feel smothered with something on their nose.
+Some people also feel smothered with something on their nose, especially when using a nasal mask.
 Even though the device provides the oxygen they need, the covering of the nose is too uncomfortable for sleep.
+Mouth breathers may experience additional problems with a nasal mask, such as dry mouth and aerophagia.

 Air Leaks: You may feel like your CPAP is not doing anything for you.
 If you don’t have a properly fitted mask, air can leak out.
 When this happens, the CPAP lacks the air pressure needed to prevent sleep apneas.
 You’ll need to see your doctor for a different type of mask or one that fits better and adheres more closely to your face.